spaniardzoomer/spaniardzoomer.github.io/content/blog/header_files.md

       |                  ^~~
 ```

+{% note(title="Did you know?", type="info") %}
-In older versions of compilers (or the C standard—I'm not sure which—), this used to just be a warning, and you had to manually pass a flag to GCC to treat it as an error. **This** default behavior is much better.
+In older versions of compilers (or the C standard—I'm not sure which—), this used to be just a warning.
+The reason is that implicit function declarations were allowed, and assummed a default return type of `int`.
+You had to manually pass a flag to GCC to treat it as an error.
+{% end %}

 The error happens because when the compiler encounters a function call, it needs to know:

 1. The size and type of the parameters.
 2. The size and type of the return value.

 The assembly code the compiler generates depends entirely on these factors.
 Since I'm calling a function `add` and the compiler has no idea about those details yet, it fails.